 Your graduate employment prospects will improve if you gain practical industry experience alongside your studies.
 Some engineering undergraduate degrees include a year-long work placement in industry.

 The most competitive graduate programmes will require relevant industry experience as well as a good degree classification.
-Many students who have undertaken a work placement receive a graduate job offer from their placement provider.
-Some students may even gain sponsorship towards the remainder of their studies.
+Some students who have undertaken a work placement receive a graduate job offer from their placement provider.
+There is also the possibility of sponsorship towards the remainder of their studies.

 If you're studying on a full-time undergraduate degree, you can undertake a summer placement or short-term work experience to boost your employment prospects and build contacts in industry.
 Opportunities can be gained by applying to summer internship programmes with large companies, or by speculative application to small and medium-sized enterprises (SMEs).
 Check placement websites, company websites or apply speculatively to local companies.